 AutoFocus receives WildFire analysis information for samples submitted to the WildFire global and regional clouds.

 Sessionsin AutoFocus search results provide information about how a source submitted a sample to WildFire.
 Each session has a time stamp that indicates when WildFire received the sample.
+Sessions matching a sample are reported in WildFire sample searches even when the sample verdict is known.
 For samples forwarded by a Palo Alto Networks firewall, their associated session information provide context for the detection of the sample on the network.
-For samples submitted by other Upload Source (Traps, Traps for Android, Proofpoint, WildFire API, WildFire appliance, Magnifier, or manual upload to the WildFire public portal), their sessions details are limited to the time stamp, the hash of the sample that was analyzed, and the upload source.
+For samples submitted by another Upload Source (Traps, Traps for Android, Proofpoint, WildFire API, WildFire appliance, Magnifier, Prisma SaaS, Prisma Access, Cortex XDR, or manual upload to the WildFire public portal), their sessions details are limited to the time stamp, the hash of the sample that was analyzed, and the upload source.
 Session information also indicates if a sample was submitted to the WildFire global cloud or regional cloud.
 Use Session Artifacts to filter AutoFocus search results.

 Static analysisis a type of analysis based on properties of a sample that WildFire can detect and observe in a virtual environment without executing the sample.
 For details on the type of static analysis information that AutoFocus reports for samples, see Artifact Types.